15 Long Haircuts for Thick Hair That Makes It Manageable

 Keep Your Shape Between Trims

 Thick hair can overgrow fast, especially with layers.
-To keep your haircut looking intentional between trims, avoid over-styling and deep conditioning once a week to maintain softness.
-If the ends start to feel heavy or shapeless, it’s a sign you’re due for a cleanup, usually every 10–12 weeks.
+To keep your haircut looking intentional between trims, avoid over-styling the ends and use a hair mask once a week to keep them hydrated.

 What haircut is best for thick, long hair?